Root-Down-Digital/DragonSync-iOS/README.md

 - Once installed, launch DragonSync on your iOS device.
 Ensure that your device is connected to the same network as your WarDragon system.

-- Launch the scripts from DragonSync to start the monitor and broadcast.
-(Specific commands to follow after testing is complete).
+- WarDragon: services are already installed.
+Other devices: Run zmq_decoder and dragonsync.py using the multicast option.

 - The app will automatically detect and connect to the system when you select Start Listening, providing you with real-time CoT data and status updates.

 ## Credits

+None of this would be possible without that work.
+A big thanks to the devs at [Sniffle](https://github.com/nccgroup/Sniffle).
+And of course to [@alphafox02](https://github.com/alphafox02) for creating the WarDragon, DragonOS, the above scripts- and showing me how to make this work.

 DragonLink is built upon the foundational work of DragonSync by [cemaxecuter](cemaxecuter.com).
 Check out his work here on GitHub: [@alphafox02](https://github.com/alphafox02).
 We extend our gratitude for their contributions to the open-source community, which have been instrumental in the development of this application.